Gasorekibo/alu-shell/processes_and_signals/README.md

-script that display message and display another once receive a signal
+a Bash script that kills the process 7-highlander